Audi A3: A3 Sportback e-tron (2014–2018, 2020)

 The plug-in hybrid concept car was unveiled at the 2013 Geneva Motor Show.
 In May 2013 Audi confirmed its decision to produce a plug-in hybrid version of the A3, the Audi A3 Sportback e-tron, which was scheduled for retail sales in Europe by late 2013, and by mid 2014 in the U.S. and the UK.
 The A3 e-tron shares the same plug-in hybrid powertrain used in both the Volkswagen Golf GTE and Passat GTE.
 To charge the A3 e-tron, the Audi four rings logo is pulled along to reveal a charging socket.

-The A3 Sportback e-tron is powered by a 1.4 L TFSI petrol engine that delivers 148 bhp and 184 lbft of torque, coupled with a 101 bhp electric motor, which is integrated into the car's six-speed dual-clutch automatic transmission, for a total combined output of 201 bhp and 243 lbft.
+The A3 Sportback e-tron is powered by a 1.4 L TFSI petrol engine that delivers 150 PS and 184 lbft of torque, coupled with a 101 bhp electric motor, which is integrated into the car's six-speed dual-clutch automatic transmission, for a total combined output of 204 PS and 243 lbft.
 The plug-in hybrid has an 8.8 kWh battery pack that delivers an all-electric range of 50 km on the NEDC, and a total of 940 km.
-The plug-in hybrid can reach a top speed of 220 kph and can accelerate from 0-100 kph in 7.6 seconds.
+The plug-in hybrid can reach a top speed of 220 km/h and can accelerate from in 7.6 seconds.
 According to Audi the car has an average fuel efficiency of 188 mpg equivalent and emissions of 35 g/km.

 After some delays, the A3 Sportback e-Tron went on sale across Europe in August 2014.
 The first 227 units were registered in Germany in August 2014.
 As of December 2015, global sales totaled 12,994 units, of which, 12,945 units were registered in Europe, and 49 units in the United States, where deliveries began in December 2015.

 Audi discontinued the A3 PHEV Sportback e-tron in Europe in November 2018.
 However, the model was briefly re-introduced at the end of 2019 for the 2020 model year, called A3 Sportback 40 e-tron under Audi's new naming scheme.
 The revised A3 e-tron in the UK featured a different level of specification, losing the previously standard LED headlights but gaining Audi's virtual cockpit as standard.
 The revised model featured the same battery and drivetrain as before, rated at 22 miles of electric range under the new WLTP test.